End of Rotation Exam Scale Score FAQs

 How are the national comparative data available on the first day of administration calculated?

-Since publication of Version 2 of the End of Rotation exams, PAEA has provided members with projected national comparative data (means and standard deviations) on the first day of administration.
+Since publication of the End of Rotation exams in 2014, PAEA has provided members with projected national comparative data (means and standard deviations) on the first day of administration.
 These comparative data were based on the projected performance of a reference population of PA students and the historical performance of individual items included on the new forms.
 When the exam was retired in mid-July, we then were able to report the final statistics for that version of the exam.
 The projected mean and standard deviations were extremely close to the final numbers that were reported.

-For Version 6 scale scores, the method we used to make national comparative data available on the first day of administration is different than the historical method described above.
-Scale scores are developed based on actual performance of a reference population of students taking Version 5 End of Rotation exam forms.
-For example, the final data from Version 5 of each of the specialty exams were statistically equated to scale scores using a linear transformation.
+For scale scores starting in 2018, the method we used to make national comparative data available on the first day of administration is different than the historical method described above.
+Scale scores are developed based on actual performance of a reference population of students taking each of the specialty exams.
 Utilizing empirical versus projected data in statistical analysis yields slightly different results, but ensures that data are stable across years.
 To best represent our student test-takers, we felt it was important to transform raw scores into scale scores using empirical data.